Caution: This is a complete synopsis of the play, so it is full of spoilers.

 Mrs. Wormwood gives birth to Matilda onstage behind a partition.
 Scenes of bullying.
 Trunchbull throws kids in the “chokey” for punishment.
 Mr. Wormwood consistently mis-genders Matilda by calling her “son,” “boy,” and “he.”

-Nigel explains that when he becomes a soldier, he can shoot you in the face.
 Trunchbull swings a girl by her hair.
 Matilda tells a story of a girl who is beaten and thrown in a cellar.
 The treatment of Matilda by her parents and Trunchbull could be categorized as abuse or bullying.
-Trunchbull pulls Eric’s ear as a punishment.
-She pulls so hard that it stretches.
+Big kids scare the little kids on their first day of school.
+Trunchbull pulls Eric’s ears as a punishment and they stretch.
 The Russian mafia offer to hurt Matilda’s father as a gift to her.
 (She denies the offer.)

 Potentially Anxious Moments: 3 out of 5 stars

 Matilda lists the negative things her parents have said about her which is starkly different than the positive things other kids are listing.
-Matilda tells a story of the acrobat & the escapologist who have a daughter and then die.
+Matilda tells a story of an acrobat who is forced to perform, gives birth to a daughter, and then dies.
 Miss Honey discloses that her father committed suicide but that she thinks he was actually murdered.